Top 15 Examples of HashMap in java | HashMap tutorial

 }

-Important points
+Important points to note.

-• Key does not allow duplicates
+• Keys do not allow duplicates.

-• It allows one null key and multiple null values
+• It allows one null key and multiple null values.

 }